WA SQUASH

 What is Squash?!

-• Juniors (anyone under the age of 19 years) must wear eyewear at all times while on court.
-This is non-negotiable!
+• Juniors (under 19) must wear protective eyewear at all times

 Let’s get started!